zippy1978/socli/README.md

 - Player stats retrival and browsing
 - JavaScript based decision engine

-> Does only work for with `limited` rarity levle cards at the moment.
+> Does only work for with `limited` rarity level cards at the moment.